Last year (2018) I gained a lot of experience with the small MFT system cameras of Panasonic and Olympus.

 At this moment I also use my Canon FF (EF) 70-300 mm F4 with the Viltrox 0.71 EF-MFT converter so that it will be 50-210, with the MFT camera that will be in FF ‘size’ 100-420 mm.
 That works fine, focus is reasonably fast and adequate.
 And you get more than 1 stop extra light from F4 to F2.8 due to the focal reduction.
 It is of course a bit of a ballast on the front of such a modestly sized camera as the Olympus OMD-1 V2.
 But it’s actually working pretty well.
 Focusing on moving images goes well, I find tracking focus a to be a bit slower than with an original MFT lens.
 The kenko 2x EF converter can be placed between the Canon FF lens and the adapter.
 It is a pity that you lose 2 stops of light through the use of this teleconverter, and it becomes a set with fixed F5.6, also not bad for such a range!
 The quality of the Kenko 2x teleconverter is only so-so, so if everything works satisfactory I will buy a ‘real’ Canon 2x or 1.4x converter… With 1.4 Canon teleconverter everything becomes ‘just’ 70-300 mm again so in FF comparable terms I will then have a range of 140-600 and F4.

-Fortunately, the Olympus 2x teleconverter at Olympus was found to be just OK by Olympus end of June 2019 for production, so just wait and see.
-If available, this can be placed on the end (or the beginning?) of my 40-150 pro F2.8 and I have the desired telephoto zoom range for moving distance targets instantly.
+Fortunately, the Olympus 2x teleconverter at Olympus was found to be just OK by Olympus end of June 2019 for production, and currently I purchased one.
+Now, this can be placed on the end (or the beginning?) of my 40-150 pro F2.8 and I have the desired telephoto zoom range for moving distance targets instantly.
 Including the pleasant fast follow focus.
-I hope.
-The recommended price for the 2x teleconverter is Eur 430, that’s not a problem.
+Works perfect!
+The recommended price for the 2x teleconverter is Eur 430, a bit high but OK.
 The 40-150 then goes to 80-300 and with the MFT sensor you will get a lens with a comparable FF range of 160-600mm!

 For using the Canon FF lens 70-300 (with IS) on MFT I have also ordered a 1-on-1 converter for the MFT Olympus camera.
 Let’s see what the follow focus does.
 With the Kenko 2x teleconverter on this Canon FF lens I reach 140-600 mm and because of the MFT conversion (crop) factor it becomes 280-1200 mm.
 I wonder if the stabilization of the lens and camera can work together and what the effect will be….
 Normally bodies do not work together with lenses of other brands in terms of internal stabilization….
 We’ll see how it goes!
 Moon photography can be fun as well… In terms of light it gets a bit different, because of the crop and the teleconversion there are a few stops off the F4, I estimate 3 steps….